joelhandwell/gsms_plan/README.md

 ### Integration
 * [Google Apps Admin Settings API](https://developers.google.com/admin-sdk/admin-settings/#audience) can be used to create new email accounts under google apps emails.
+* [RIPE-NCC/whois](https://github.com/RIPE-NCC/whois) can be used to query whois info

 ## Data Input / Data pipeline
 * [huginn](https://github.com/cantino/huginn) can be used for this